AY2324S2-CS2113-F15-4/tp/docs/UserGuide.md

 ```

 ### Find books that are labelled: `find-rate`
-Returns all books in the saved book list that have specific rating.
+Returns all books in the saved book list that have a specific rating.

 Format: `find-rate [RATING]`